 SECRETKEYin client code.
 In this method,

-SECRETKEYmay be easily decompiled and reversed, and if your key is leaked, attackers can steal your Tencent Cloud traffic.
-Therefore, this method is only suitable for the local execution and debugging of the demo.
+SECRETKEYmay be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
+Therefore, this method is suitable only for the local execution and debugging of TRTC-API-Example.

 - The correct

 UserSigdistribution method is to integrate the calculation code of